XraySpectroscopy/XAS-Data-Interchange/specification/spec.md

 With their experimental data stored in XDI files, users may choose data analysis packages which are capable of reading this format.
-It is our hope that, as this specification gains wider adoption, users will ultimately be freed from the responsibility of understanding file formats.
+It is our hope that, as this specification gains wider adoption, users will ultimately be freed from the responsibility of understanding quirky, beamline-specific file formats.
 With this aim in mind, we shall assist software developers in supporting XDI files.